List of Sesame Street recurring segments: Primitive

 A prehistoric stop-motion series based on the works of Francesco Misseri, starring a different-colored facial haired caveman duo, the somewhat conceited and mischievous brown-haired caveman with two teeth on the top of his mouth (voiced by Eric Jacobson), and his best friend the cheerful and good-natured redhead without teeth and wearing a bone necklace (voiced by Joey Mazzarino).
 The shorts debuted in 2003 and ran until 2012.

 Kid Mural Painting

-Skits that first aired in 1997 where young kids paint a giant mural in somebody’s backyard representing and honoring the number of the day in time lapse form.
-In between, the kids show the number of the day painted either on their hands or on the soles of their bare feet, along with splattering the paint all around each other or on panels of glass just for fun.
+Six number of the day skits (14-19) that would see use in the show from 1997 to 2010, where a group of young kids in white t-shirts and painter's overalls start by analyzing a small mural template in the grass.
+They then set up to paint the large mural on a big canvas tied between two trees in a backyard in time-lapse form.
+In between the rapid painting sequences, different kids run up and show the featured number of the day painted on their hands in various colors such as black and white, blue, green or yellow.
+Alternatively, the group of kids work together to hold up a blonde girl (who's part of the group), to show the number of the day on her bare feet (painted in purple on her soles along with small purple and yellow dots on her toes), to be seen.
+Also during the segment, the group is also shown playfully splattering paint all around each other or pressing it on panels of glass with their hands and feet just for fun.
+At the end, the painters show their now finished mural.

 Madlenka

 An animated short series based on the picture book series by Peter Sis after Global Grover sharing the place with Global Thingy that only debuted in 2004.
 This series focuses on a 6-year-old girl named Madlenka (voiced by Stephanie D'Abruzzo).